The role of p_1-structures in 3-dimensional Chern-Simons theories: Yang--Mills Chern--Simons

 \subsection{The physics origin of Chern--Simons theory}

 One believes~\cite{W3} that for each compact Lie group~$G$ there exists a 2-parameter family of Wick-rotated 3-dimensional field theories

 called \emph{Yang--Mills $+$ Chern--Simons} (abbreviated \YC).
 (The Chern--Simons term was introduced into 3-dimensional gauge theory in~\cite{Sch,DJT}.)
 Here $e\in \Rp$ is the \emph{coupling constant} and $\lambda $~is a (cocycle for a) class in $H^4(BG;\ZZ)$ called the \emph{level}.
+Fix a positive definite $G$-invariant inner product~$\langle -,- \rangle$ on~$\mathfrak{g}$.
 There is a semiclassical description as a gauge theory with Lagrangian

 where $A$~is a \emph{fluctuating} $G$-connection and $\Gamma _\lambda $~is the Chern--Simons ``form''.
 The Yang--Mills term uses the Riemannian metric; the Chern--Simons term uses the orientation.
 The Chern--Simons ``form'' is more properly a differential cocycle, as we indicate in~\S\ref{sec:5}.